Review: Cinder - Marissa Meyer

 Spoilers Ahead!
 Proceed at your own Risk!

-What parallels did we draw between Cinder and Cinderella?
+______________What parallels did we draw between Cinder and Cinderella?

 A: The pumpkin/orange car was a key parallel between the fairy tale and the retelling because it was right at the beginning and set the reader up to expect plenty of throw backs to the story we grew up with.
 That one mention of the orange car hooked me in to invest myself in the story.